Pumpkin Yogurt | Copycat Noosa

 - 1 teaspoon Pumpkin Pie Spice

-- 2-3 tablespoons pure Maple Syrup, or sub with honey
+- 2-3 tablespoons pure Maple Syrup or sub with honey, or sugar-free maple syrup

 Instructions

-- Toss the pumpkin puree, pumpkin pie spice and cream cheese into a medium bowl, then pour in the maple syrup.
+- Add pumpkin puree, pumpkin pie spice, and cream cheese into a medium bowl, then pour in the maple syrup.

-- Using a sturdy whisk, stir that baby until it’s smooth and all ingredients are incorporated.
+- Using a sturdy whisk, stir until it's smooth and all ingredients are incorporated.
 At this point it may be refrigerated up to one week.

-- If ready to layer pumpkin yogurt, gather small clean jars about 8 oz.
-I used these fun mini Tulip jars, these jars would mimic Noosa’s look or go for a standard jelly jar.
-Using a tablespoon (not the measuring one, but the one in your silverware drawer) stir the yogurt, to make it easier to layer.
-Then drop a large spoonful of yogurt into the bottom of the jar, tap gently to settle.
+- If ready to layer pumpkin yogurt, gather small, clean jars about 8 oz.
+I used these mini tulip jars from Weck.
+Using a medium spoon, stir the yogurt, to make it easier to layer.
+Then drop a large spoonful of yogurt into the bottom of the jar, and tap gently to settle.

-- Add a spoonful (one or two heaping teaspoons full) of pumpkin fruit puree on top of the yogurt, then repeat, finishing with another dollop of pumpkin puree on top.
+- Add a spoonful of pumpkin fruit puree on top of the yogurt, then repeat, finishing with another dollop of pumpkin puree on top.
 Seal jars until ready to eat.
+Unless eating right away, I don't recommend adding granola or graham cracker crunch as it will get soft and soggy.

 - The pumpkin puree mixture will keep refrigerated and covered for 7 days.
 May freeze up to 3 months.
 Pumpkin Greek yogurt will keep sealed in fridge up to 10 days.